 If you’re going to find yourself enter this competition, take some time to think about expenditure and how it’s allocated.
 Bidding for budgets, managing and accounting for them is a game, and with the right approach it’s one you can win.

-Check out all our management courses here.
+Check out our courses here.